Surrogacy in California

 California is the most common destination for international intended parents — no residency requirement, internationally recognized pre-birth orders, and a legal community with decades of cross-border surrogacy experience.

-• Birth documentation.
-California birth certificates issue within 5–10 business days after delivery.
-Your agency should assist with newborn passport coordination and home-country documentation requirements.
+Plan to be in California for the embryo transfer, delivery, and key legal appointments.
+California birth certificates issue within 5–10 business days after delivery — your agency should assist with newborn passport coordination and home-country documentation requirements.

-• No genetic requirement.
 California does not require intended parents to be genetically related to the child for a pre-birth order — a major advantage for donor-gamete families.
+Physician’s Surrogacy also provides 24/7 multilingual coordinator access and WeChat integration for Chinese-speaking intended parents.

 Take the Next Step in Your California Surrogacy Journey